jsa378/CS-61A/my_notes/notes.md

 ```
 there are three frames.
 In the global frame, we have `x = 2`, and the names `square` and `cube` refer to their respective functions.
 In the `square` frame, we have `x = 3`, and in the `cube` frame, we have `x = 4`.
 Thus, in this program, `x` refers to three different values, but there's no problem because the three frames are separate.
 Also note that the local function frames keep track of the values they return.

+Note also that if we put `y = 1` at the top of the program, then that binding would exist in the global frame, but the two programs would also have access to `y`.
+So in some sense the frames for the functions are sub-frames of the global frame.
+If we also put `y = 9` in either of the function bodies, then `y` would refer to `9` within each function frame.
+Lastly, if we only put `y = 9` in either of the function bodies, but did not define `y` in the global frame, then `y` does not exist in the global frame.

 ## Ch.
 1.4

 ## Ch.
 1.5